DuckyMomo20012/traffic-sign-detection/README.md

 - Is this project still maintained?

-  - Yes, but I will only update documentation.
+  - Yes, but we will only update documentation.

-- Why do you have to setup Express server between client and YOLOv5 server?
+- Why do you have to set up an Express server between the client and the YOLOv5 server?

-  - This project was first structured using Express as SSR server, it will open a `child_process` to run the detection using Python code.
-I just don't want to change the structure too much.
+  - This project was first structured using Express as an SSR server, it will open a `child_process` to run the detection using Python code.
+We just don't want to change the structure too much.

-- Why does you limit the number of images per request to 3 for both image upload and image URLs?
+- Why do you limit the number of images per request to 3 for both image upload and image URLs?

-  - We haven't optimize the code for better performance.
+  - We haven't optimized the code for better performance.
 So, we have to limit the number of images per request to 3.

 - Can I upload my model file to the server?

   - No, you can't.
-Because the model is loaded ONE TIME by the server when the server starts, update the model might conflicts with other users.
+Because the model is loaded ONE TIME by the server when the server starts, updating the model might conflict with other users.

 - Why does the server only accept `.png`, `.jpg`, `.jpeg` or `.webp` images?

-  - YOLOv5 supports many image extensions: `.bmp`, `.jpg`, `.jpeg`, `.png`, `.tif`, `.tiff`, `.dng`, `.webp`, `.mpo`.
-But for **security reasons**, we only accept `.png`, `.jpg`, `.jpeg` and `.webp` images.
+  - It's about **security reasons**.
+We think we should only serve common image extensions.
+YOLOv5 supports many image extensions: `.bmp`, `.jpg`, `.jpeg`, `.png`, `.tif`, `.tiff`, `.dng`, `.webp`, `.mpo`, so we may extend the list later.

 - I have issues when installing `yolo` dependencies.
 How can I fix it?